avila-r/picpay-simplified-challenge/README.md

 Configure the port by changing in __docker-compose.yml__, then modify __application.properties__ at Spring application.

-### Test Endpoints
+### Customers endpoint
-The application has an customer-insert endpoint `/customer` that will accept POST requests to insert users.
+The application has an customer-insert endpoint `/customer` that will accept requests to insert and get users.

  Insert customers using cURL requests:
  ```bash